 My Passover lists include: All guests from past years; all menus for each meal; all produce orders; all grocery orders; all meat orders; all fish orders.
 My husband always order the wine and matza, so these chores are off my hands.
 All I do from year to year is tweak the lists to accommodate my current year’s guests, their ages, preferences etc….. and leave the perennial favorites in place.
 I secure a date with my son in law Meir, who will pick me up at the Kolel Store, where I will pick up all my meat and poultry, and groceries.

-March 29th: Armed with my shopping lists, my menu lists and my guest lists, I take the train to the Kollel store.
+March 29th: 8 days to the Seder.
+Armed with my shopping lists, my menu lists and my guest lists, I take the train to the Kollel store.
 I used to call in all my orders at a Brooklyn supermarket that delivers to Manhattan’s Upper West Side, but it came out much more expensive, and I often ended up with a few things I didn’t want, and without a few things I wanted, so I decided to make the time to go myself.
 Coming out of the train, walking toward the store, I get a call from a dear friend who explains anxiously she has just been ordered to spend her pregnancy in bed, and won’t be able to manage any cooking for her family of five. oooooh-kkkkay, I say with a gulp, taking the full measure of the news and what it means for me.
 No problem whatsoever, I say mechanically, I will make everything, it will be my pleasure!
 And so it will be!

 I spend 3 hours at the store, starting with the butcher section.
 Just in passing, a good piece of advice: Get friendly with your butcher: he can really help you!
 I always order pretty much the same items.
 We love London broil, but the term is used too loosely for any old slab, and the results are often iffy at best, so my solution is: get minute roasts, and ask the butcher to butterfly them into two perfect rectangle slabs and remove the thin and tough sinew sheet that separate the two halves.
 Out of each minute roast, I get two perfect slabs of London Broil, enough to serve eight comfortably for main course; two raw (un-pickled) tongues, which I reserve for better-known less-squeamish guests (these don’t know what they are missing!); one large ribeye roast; one large brisket; two large shoulder roasts, which I do not roast, but cut in large cubes for stew; two lamb shoulder roasts (ditto); chickens: whole, thighs and breasts; ground lean meat made of equal parts chicken and beef; two capons.
 The butcher also recommends a beef kolichel (muscle meat) seasoned in a dry rub and sealed, meant to be cooked in its wrappings in simmering water or cholent.
 OK, I say, I’ll try.